pfieffer/ConversionApp/README.md

 **Future Enhancements**
 * ~~~Kelvin Scale Conversion~~~
 * Rankine Scale Conversion
+* length Conversions
+* weight conversions
+* bs to ad and ad to bs conversion

 **Installation**
 1. Clone the repo / Download zip to your local machine